-- 1. In this publication any expression signifying one of the genders includes the other gender equally, unless inconsistent with the context. - 2.
+- In this publication any expression signifying one of the genders includes the other gender equally, unless inconsistent with the context. - 2.
 Before making a final choice of modules (subjects), every student should closely consult the relevant timetables.
-Should it then become apparent that two modules fall in the same time slot on a particular timetable, the University will not allow registration as a student in both of them for the same year/semester since they will be an inadmissible combination - 3.
+Should it then become apparent that two modules fall in the same time slot on a particular timetable, the University will not allow registration as a student in both of them for the same year/semester since they will be an inadmissible combination. - 3.
 The University reserves the right to amend the Calendar at any time.
 The Council and Senate of the University accept no liability for any inaccuracies there may be in the Calendar.
-Every reasonable care has, however, been taken to ensure that the relevant information to hand as at the time of going to press is given fully and accurately in the Calendar. - 4.
-In the event of uncertainty or a dispute regarding information in Part 10 of the Calendar, the final interpretation will be based on the Afrikaans version. - 5.
+Every reasonable care has been taken, however, to ensure that the relevant information to hand as at the time of going to press is given fully and accurately in the Calendar. - 4.
 Parts 1, 2 and 3 of the Calendar contain general information applicable to all students.
 Students are urged to note with special care the content of the Provisions relating to Examinations and Promotions in the "University Examinations" chapter of Part 1 of the Calendar.